JM-Mendez/jm-mendez/README.md

 ### 📝 Davenpad

+A personal project.
 This is a collaborative writing environment for visual writers.
-As a screenwriter, visuals are very inspiring for setting tone and mood.
-I haven't come across other writing apps that suited me, so I started to build one.
-Collaboration does not use operational transformations like google docs, because when collaborating on stories, individual edits aren't as important as the context for changes.
+As a visual writer, images are extremely important for setting tone and mood.
+Having quick access to research material as well.
+My goal is to be able to write, reference, and find inspiration at the speed of thought.

-Being built with a heavily modified fork of draftjs, react, redux, and typescript.
-Although after gaining experience using state machines during my internship, I will most likely refactor redux out.
-I'm also redesigning it, since the original design was limited by my naivety back in 2017.
+I'm using a heavily modified fork of draftjs that I am maintaining.
+The infrastructure relies on react, redux, and typescript.

 ![davenpad website photo](./davenpad.png)